JamThoAdd/INST-326-Final-Project/README.md

 2. Download the Top2018 csv file from this repository.

 `Note:` The file for step 1 is extremely big.
 Make sure you have enough space on your system before downloading.
+        When running code that uses file 1 (data.csv), it will take several seconds before you will be able to input because it is a **big** file.
+Please wait a few seconds for it to go through everything!